Pecan Pie

-- Flour - Adding just a little flour to the pecan pie filling helps set it and keeps it from being runny.
+- flour: Adding a small amount of flour to the pecan pie filling helps it set and prevents it from being runny.

-- Sugar - Granulated sugar adds just the right amount of sweetness.
+- sugar: Granulated sugar adds just the right amount of sweetness.
+Brown sugar can be used for a deeper flavor.

 (Amazon affiliate links) - Check out my favorite kitchen essentials.